Customatix

 Customatix (later "Cmax") was a Santa Cruz, California-based seller of made-to-order footwear launched in May 2000.
 The parent company, Solemates, Inc., was founded in 1999 by former Adidas executives Dave Ward, Irmi Kreuzer, Mikal Peveto and David Solk.

-The Customatix.com website allowed the user to customize one of several shoe designs and purchase a pair of shoes.
-Each basic shoe design featured a large selection of customizable parameters, including choice of component materials and colors, plus text and graphics, allowing trillions of possible variations.
+Through the Customatix.com website, customers could personalize various shoe designs and purchase their custom pairs.
+Each base design offered a wide range of customizable options, including materials, colors, text, and graphics, resulting in trillions of possible combinations.